akshay-gotmare/akshay-gotmare.github.io/index.md

   ### iv.
 Callback functions:
   _Functions those are passed inside **high-order functions** or other functions._

   ## v.
-FIRST CLASS functions AKA First Class Citizens/
+First Class Functions OR First Class Citizens:
   _First-class functions are JavaScript functions that can behave like variables.
 They can also be passed as arguments to higher-order functions.
-  First Class Functions OR First Class Citizens:
-		The ability of functions to be used as values
-		& passed as arguments to another funtions and could be returned from functions is called
+  The ability of functions to be used as values& passed as arguments to another funtions and could be returned from functions is called "FIRST CLASS FUNCTIONS"._
-		"FIRST CLASS FUNCTIONS".

 	 var a = function (param) {
 	   console.log(param);